Conservation-reliant species: History

 The term "conservation-reliant species" grew out of the conservation biology undertaken by The Endangered Species Act at Thirty Project (launched 2001) and its popularization by project leader J. Michael Scott.
 Its first use in a formal publication was in Frontiers in Ecology and the Environment in 2005.
 Worldwide use of the term has not yet developed and it has not yet appeared in a publication compiled outside North America.

 Passages of the 1973 Endangered Species Act (ESA) carried with it the assumption that endangered species would be delisted as their populations recovered.
 It assumed they would then thrive under existing regulations and the protections afforded under the ESA would no longer be needed.
-However, eighty percent of species currently listed under the ESA fail to meet that assumption.
+Nonetheless, eighty percent of species currently listed under the ESA fail to meet that assumption.
 To survive, they require species-specific conservation interventions (e.g. control of predators, competitors, nest parasites, prescribed burns, altered hydrological processes, etc.) and thus they are conservation-reliant.